-This easy Whole30 and Paleo Pork and Sauerkraut recipe is a delicious, cozy dinner your whole family will enjoy!
+This easy Pork and Sauerkraut recipe (aka German Pork Chops) is a delicious, cozy dinner your whole family will enjoy!
 It’s made with super simple, delicious ingredients — boneless pork chops, sauerkraut, potatoes, apples and caraway seeds, and it’s baked in a Dutch Oven for ultra tender pork and easy cleanup!
-You might know this pork and sauerkraut recipe as German Pork Chops, but whatever you call it, it’s just wonderful!Jump to Recipe

 German Pork Chops

 I have really fond memories of my grandpa making this dish.
 I can still picture him in the kitchen on a Sunday evening, cooking and listening to a Perry Como tape.
 He didn’t cook all that often (Grandma was the chef of the family!), but he had a few wonderful recipes up his sleeve.
 He also made Swedish Meatballs, and that’s another recipe that always reminds me of him.

 My grandpa made recipes his grandmother taught him, and now I make them to remember him.

 It makes me wonder, what dishes will my great-great-grandkids learn that were passed down by me?

 The ingredients in this recipe are fairly simple and easy to come by in most grocery stores.
 Here’s the list of ingredients you need: